Is Your Car Radiator Fan Broken? 3 Common Signs It’s Time for a Replacement

 3. Noisy Fan

-Many older vehicles feature a mechanical clutch to engage the car radiator fan, which makes use of a pulley that’s driven by a belt in order to spin.
+Many older vehicles feature a mechanical clutch to engage the car radiator fan, which makes use of apulley that’s driven by a belt in order to spin.
 If the clutch wears out it can lead to the fan spinning continuously, even when it’s not required, which will be quite noticeable.
 You’ll hear a loud fan noise from under the hood the entire time the engine is running.
 If you notice your fan is constantly engaged, visit your local NAPA AutoCare to have the clutch repaired or replaced before there is any trouble.

 Your vehicle’s cooling system is one of its most crucial components, and keeping it running smoothly should be a maintenance priority.

+Check out all the heating and cooling products available on NAPA Online or trust one of our 17,000 NAPA AutoCare locations for routine maintenance and repairs.
 For more information on dealing with potential problems with your car radiator fan, chat with a knowledgeable expert at your local NAPA AUTO PARTS store.

 Photo courtesy of Flickr.